The only resource about customer service you will ever need.

 The use of help desk software is becoming increasingly popular in many industries these days.
 No wonder the market for global help desk automation is expected to reach USD 11 billion by 2023, according to Market Research Future.
 Both large and small businesses have come to realize the numerous benefits the tool can provide in terms of improved customer service experience, increased customer satisfaction and support agent productivity.
 The following article is a quick introduction to help desk software, including help desk definition, history and major advantages for businesses.

 Is there a clear distinction between help desks and service desks?
-As the information technology field rapidly expanded throughout the early 2000s, and most of IT professionals were new to the industry and failed to recognize the difference between ‘help desk’ and ‘service desk’ – the who terms were very often used interchangeably.
+As the information technology field rapidly expanded throughout the early 2000s, and most IT professionals were new to the industry and failed to recognize the difference between the ‘help desk’ and ‘service desk’ – thus, the terms were interchangeable.

-Since every business has its unique goals, customer service strategy, capabilities and budget resources, the requirements for help desk software may significantly vary.
-The choice of the help desk tool also greatly depends on the type and the size of a business, and the complexity of its customer support process.
-While some systems include a very basic feature set and may appeal only to a certain small market segment, others are packed with an impressive array of features and advanced functionality that can be suited to every market’s needs.
+Every business has its unique goals, customer service strategy, capabilities, and budget resources.
+Thus, the requirements for help desk software may significantly vary.
+While some systems include a basic feature set and may appeal only to a small market segment, others have an impressive array of features and advanced functionality that can be suited to every market’s needs.